Feature photo: Igor Miske

 - Was it necessary to use the amount that was taken?
 (Usually only part of a work may be used.)

 In Australia, the Copyright Act 1968 defines the categories for fair use exceptions as research or study, criticism or review, parody or satire, reporting news, for judicial proceedings or a legal practitioner or attorney giving professional advice.
+Fair dealing access for people with disability is also covered after the Act was updated to reflect the Marrakesh Treaty.
 Like in other jurisdictions, Australia’s Copyright Act states that there needs to be “sufficient acknowledgement” of the work in news reporting to be considered fair dealing.

 The courts apply these factors to ascertain fair dealing on a case by case basis: